Kaiddd/Roblox-Client-Optimizer/README.md

 Do you want to use the old autoupdating system?
 Check out the RCO2 section below.

-## RCO2
+## RCO™ 2
-RCO2 was our old flagship software which allowed you to automatically receive flag updates.
+RCO™ 2 was our old flagship software which allowed you to automatically receive flag updates.

-We do not officially maintain RCO2 anymore, however you can find verified, safe, and vetted forks below:
+We do not officially maintain RCO™ 2 anymore, however you can find verified, safe, and vetted forks below:

 1. https://github.com/HarryBlueJay/RCO2-Patch-Kit/releases

-## RCO3
+## RCO™ 3
-RCO3 was never finished and was never released to the public, however, you can find safe, and vetted forks below:
+RCO™ 3 was never finished and was never released to the public, however, you can find safe, and vetted forks below:

 1. https://github.com/HarryBlueJay/RCO3